kartoza/kartoza-rancher-catalogue/README.md

 docker run -d -v /home/mysql:/var/lib/mysql --restart=unless-stopped -p 8080:8080 rancher/server:stable
 ```

-3. One rancher agent has been set up to actually run the instance (it could be on the same host as the rancher server).
-Take care not to specify the ``--name`` argument when running the agent - this is not supported and will cause problems with your installation later.
+3. Once rancher server has been set up, you need to add a host to the environment has been set up to actually run the instance (the agent could be on the same host as the rancher server).
+You can do this by ensuring your chosen environment is active and then from the menu do Environment -> Hosts.
+The process is quite logical and simple and involves pasting a single line of code onto the host that will run the agent.
+Once the host is set up with a running agent, you should see it join the environment as shown below:

 # Installing from the catalogue